Residential Policy

 Individual: Individuals who fail to fulfill the residential requirement or receive an exemption will still be billed for the full year.

-Organization: If at any time, based off information received by the university, the organization fails to maintain the expectations for organizations the second-year students residing at the property may be required to move back on campus.
+Organization: If at any time, based on information received by the university, the organization fails to maintain the expectations for organizations, the second-year students residing at the property may be required to move back on campus.

-Property: If at any time, based off the information received by the university, the property fails to maintain the expectations for the property (for example not submitting renewed documentation for expired certifications) the second-year students residing at the property may be required to move back on campus.
+Property: If, at any time, based on the information received by the university, the property fails to maintain the expectations for the property (for example, not submitting renewed documentation for expired certifications), the second-year students residing at the property may be required to move back on campus.